 -

-A civilian unit depicting the daily life of the towns folk and farmers during the conflict.
+Set aside from the military camp you will meet various people depicting the daily life of the town’s folk and farmers during the conflict.
 What was it like living in an area controlled by the British if you supported the Congressional forces or the other way around?
-Members research and demonstrate skills and trades you would find in the towns or on the farm such as weaving, lace making, blacksmith, gunsmith, brewer, processing fibers for cloth, foods available as well as cooking and preserving food.
+Members research and demonstrate skills and trades you would find in the towns or on the farm such as weaver, lace maker, blacksmith, gunsmith, brewer or fisherman.
+You may see processing of fibers for cloth, foods available as well as cooking and preserving food.
 You will also hear music of the era.